glomotion/gesture-helper/README.md

 pan.x.**
 ```

-In the interest of keeping the library small, versatile and uncomplicated, all source touch/mouse events are returned inside EE2 event payloads, as follows:
+In the interest of keeping the library small, versatile and uncomplicated - all source touch/mouse events are returned inside EE2 event payloads, as follows:
 ```javascript
 { ..., sourceEvent: e }
 ```

-This allows you to add preventDefault() and other native event functionality, as you need it.
+This allows you to add ```preventDefault()``` and other native event functionality, as you need it.

 Per EE2, the event handler name (eg. ```pan.x.up```, ```pan.all```) is also returned to the listener function's scope as the property ```this.event```.
 *Note: If you plan to access this property, please avoid defining handlers using arrow functions.